-The equivalent in localization is saying, “We’ll just translate what we did for the US market.”
-The implication is that all markets are the same.
+Have you ever found yourself saying, “We’ll just translate what we did for the US market,” and figuring that’s all you need to do?
+Marketing localization requires more than just that.
+The unfortunate implication with this way of thinking is that all markets are the same.
 This attitude — that language is the only thing that needs to be adapted — is a warning sign that usually flags a lack of international experience.
 It imposes one’s own culture as the dominant one.
 It glosses over differences by refusal to acknowledge them.
 It’s negating that these are human beings with different needs, experiences, cultures, and preferences that are simply not the same as those in your home market.

-International marketers and localization folks, don’t be surprised if when you first try to explain the differences between markets to others, it’s like trying to explain to someone that their belief that they “see no colors” is actually pretty harmful and misguided.
-They probably won’t like you at first.
+International marketers and localization folks, don’t be surprised if when you first try to explain the differences between markets to others, they don’t initially respond well.
 They might want to run away from the topic when confronted about it.
 They might even see you as arrogant and they might feel hurt that you point out something they don’t want to acknowledge.
 But inclusion matters, and localization professionals tend to devote their entire careers to giving those local users an equal status.
 It’s an ongoing quest for localization teams the world over to enable an equitable (but not identical) experience for users outside of the company’s home market.

 And, it would always be easier if people would just be humble, open, and willing to see things from another (local) perspective.